LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Methodology

-\subsection{Pretraining Tasks}
+\subsection{Pretraining tasks}

-We introduce two new pretraining strategies in addition to random joint and frame-level masked motion modeling: to address ambiguous temporal and spatial boundaries between actions and to improve the ability to classify actions using partial body poses.
+We introduce two new pretraining strategies in addition to random joint and frame-level masked motion modeling: to promote semantic reasoning under weak spatial and temporal consistency and to improve the ability to classify actions using partial body poses.